Factbox - Coming events in the euro zone debt crisis

 POLITICS:

--- Talks between Greece and its creditors on a bond swap scheme, dubbed private sector involvement (PSI), have entered the final stretch.
-A deal must be clinched by next week to ensure there is enough time for the debt exchange to be wrapped up and funding by international lenders to be in place before a 14.5 billion euro government bond matures on March 20.

--- IMF and EU inspectors in Athens continue high stake talks to flesh out a new bailout program that Greece needs to avert default.
-They will assess progress on reforms and reducing deficits versus targets set in a bailout programme and whether a deal with private bondholders to cut the nation's debt burden will render it sustainable in the long term before freeing up further lending.
+-- IMF and EU negotiators head to Athens next week for high stake talks to flesh out a new bailout program that Greece needs to avert default.
+They will assess if Athens has made enough progress on reforms and whether a deal with private bondholders will ease the nation's debt burden insufficiently before they free up further lending.

 GOVERNMENT DEBT SUPPLY: